Parish Council 01344 874268

 The role involves Councillors seeking and representing the views of local residents, schools, church, and traders association on a variety of matters affecting the local community; identifying the needs of the Parish through a project and finding ways of resolving this; setting the Annual Precept to meet these needs, and managing the Parish Council’s assets and finances effectively.

-The Parish Council has two main Committees: Planning and Finance.
-It also convenes working groups for other tasks as they arise.
-Councillors attend Planning Committee meetings every 28 days and take on the responsibility for other aspects of the Committee work such as Allotments, Borough in Bloom, Highways, Cemetery, Footpaths or Neighbourhood Action Groups.
-The Parish Council has completed its Business Plan with its priorities for the coming years.
+Councillors attend Planning Committee meetings every month and take on the responsibility for other aspects of the Committee work such as Highways, Footpaths or Neighbourhood Action Groups.

 Role of Councillors